goemote/PRECOG-HEALTH-Website/content/_index.md

 ## Why PRECOG HEALTH?

-With an ever-increasing focus on quality measures and value-basedreimbursement, it’s vitally important to have a smart, intuitive andprioritized patient review process to focus on documentation thatmatters most.
+With an ever-increasing focus on quality measures and value-based reimbursement, it’s vitally important to have a smart, intuitive andprioritized patient review process to focus on documentation thatmatters most.

 ## How It Works